apostrophecms/apostrophe-documentation/tutorials/core-concepts/02-editable-content-on-pages/02-custom-widgets.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-_"What do_ `type: 'joinByOne'` _and_ `idField: 'pageId` _do?\`_ We want this widget to remember a connection to another page.
-To do that, we use the `joinByOne` field type and ask Apostrophe to store the MongoDB `_id` of the other page in a `pageId` property of the widget.
+_"What do_ `type: 'joinByOne'` _and_ `idField: 'pageId` _do?\`_ you want this widget to remember a connection to another page.
+To do that, you use the `joinByOne` field type and ask Apostrophe to store the MongoDB `_id` of the other page in a `pageId` property of the widget.

 _"Why does the_ `name` _start with a_ `_`_?"
 Joins get fetched every time this widget is loaded.
 The relationship is dynamic_.
 Properties that are dynamic and should not be stored back to MongoDB as part of this widget must start with a `_` \(underscore\).
 Apostrophe automatically ignores them when saving the widget in the database.

-Now we're ready for the Nunjucks template, `lib/modules/page-link-widgets/views/widget.html`:
+Now you're ready for the Nunjucks template, `lib/modules/page-link-widgets/views/widget.html`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/page-link-widgets/views/widget.html" %}